 More tips for appropriate colostomy care:

-- You can also consider applying non–stick cooking oil such as Palm spray inside the pouch.
-This will not allow the stool to stick inside the pouch and enable faster and hassle-free cleaning.
+- You can also consider applying non–stick cooking oil, such as Palm spray, inside the pouch.
+This will not allow the stool to stick inside the bag, enabling faster and hassle-free cleaning.

 - Your elderly can bathe with or without the pouch.
-However, one must remember that the stoma will be working during this time.
+However, one must remember that the stoma will work during this time.

-- The materials that are for washing the stoma, need to be clean enough to prevent any dirt from irritating it.
+- The materials for washing the stoma need to be clean enough to prevent any dirt from irritating it.

 - Try and cover a part of the pouch inside the underwear.
 This will provide better support.

-- Humid or hot weather conditions would require your elderly to wear a cover over the pouch.
-This is to prevent perspiration from irritating the skin lining.
+- Humid or hot weather conditions require your elderly to wear a cover over the pouch.
+This is to prevent sweat from irritating the skin lining.

-- The pouch that is available is usually odor proof.
-They come with an inbuilt carbon filter, that is to filter off the gas and thereby prevent a buildup of odor.
-However, if odor seems to bother your elderly.
-You can then consider using deodorants that can be inside the pouch.
+- The available pouch is usually odor-proof.
+This is because they come with an inbuilt carbon filter to filter off the gas, thereby preventing odor buildup.
+However, if the smell bothers your elderly, you can consider using deodorants inside the pouch.